G3Reg: Pyramid Graph-based Global Registration using Gaussian Ellipsoid Model: Experiments

 \subsubsection{Results on Loop Closure Datasets}

-In this section, we test the registration method on loop closure point clouds where the maximum distance between two point clouds is up to 30 meters, which also satisfies the needs of most applications in autonomous vehicles.
-Table \ref{tab:kitti_10m}, Table \ref{tab:kitti360_bm}, and Table \ref{tab:apollo_bm} present the results on the KITTI-LC, KITT360-LC, and Apollo-LC datasets, respectively.
-At the back end, we categorize all methods into three groups: deep learning-based, RANSAC-based, and graph-theoretical methods.
-We evaluate the performances of our proposed GEM and PAGOR when they are integrated with other methods.
-Moreover, we compare a series of state-of-the-art (SOTA) loop closure methods that have the ability for both place recognition and global registration for pose estimation.
+In this study, we assess our registration method on loop closure point clouds with distances up to $30\sim40$ meters, meeting most robotics application requirements.
+Results on KITTI-LC, KITT360-LC, and Apollo-LC datasets are detailed in Tables \ref{tab:kitti_bm}, \ref{tab:kitti360_bm}, and \ref{tab:apollo_bm}, respectively.
+Methods are categorized into deep learning-based, RANSAC-based, and graph-theoretical at the backend, with our GEM and PAGOR performances evaluated when integrated with these methods.
+We also benchmark against state-of-the-art loop closure techniques capable of global registration.
+Additional GEM matching and registration results are visualized in Figure \ref{figure:visualization}.

-The first two rows of Table \ref{tab:kitti_bm} and Table \ref{tab:kitti360_bm} showcase the performance of deep learning-based methods.
-A significant decline in performance can be observed even though the training and test sets are collected in the same city.
-We consider two reasons for this poor generalization ability: first, loop closure situations are more challenging than sequential ones due to more significant appearance differences caused by viewpoint changes; second, the scale and pose distributions of the training set are smaller than those in the test set.

-RANSAC-based methods are classical and widely applied approaches and they achieve good performance in low outlier ratio situations, such as when using a high-quality descriptor like FPFH and the translation is within 10m.
-However, as the translation increases and the quality of FPFH decreases, or when using GEM, which has a high outlier ratio, RANSAC does not perform as well as it could not handle too many correspondence outliers in challenging scenarios.

-As for graph-theoretical methods, our proposed PAGOR outperforms TEASER++ and Quatro due to our distrust-and-verify framework, with a time increase of only 30 milliseconds.
-A detailed experiment on time consumption is conducted in Section \ref{exp:ab_study} to help practitioners to balance a trade-off between performance and efficiency.
+Deep learning methods show a performance drop in loop closure scenarios, as Tables \ref{tab:kitti_bm} and \ref{tab:kitti360_bm} depict.
+This is attributed to the challenging nature of loop closures with varied viewpoints and a training set on consecutive frames with limited scale and pose diversity.
+RANSAC-based methods perform well with low outlier ratios when using high-quality descriptors like FPFH within a 10m translation.
+Yet, their performance declines with larger translations, or when using GEM with high outlier ratios, as the computational complexity of RANSAC increases exponentially with the outlier ratio\cite{inproceedings}.
+Our PAGOR outshines TEASER++ and Quatro in graph-theoretical methods, benefiting from our distrust-and-verify framework, with only a marginal 20-millisecond time increase.
+Section \ref{exp:ab_study} explores this performance-efficiency trade-off in depth.